 The department has a dynamic internship program for majors and minors.
 The program matches each student’s internship interest with a field placement.
-The program is academically rigorous since, in addition to the work-site activities as an intern, students are required to complete a challenging research report on which they are graded.
+In addition to the work-site activities as an intern, students are required to complete a related research paper on which they are graded.
 Internships offer an excellent opportunity for students to gain practical experience, explore interests in particular fields and make contacts in the field.
 Some of the agencies students have interned with have included:

 - Mercer County Prosecutor’s Office

 - New Jersey Office of Homeland Security and Preparedness

 - United States Marshals Service

 - County Probation Offices

 - The Trenton Prevention Policy Board